 As with most herbs, marjoram has been used since ancient times and has many medicinal benefits.
 The Greeks believed that marjoram promoted longevity and used it in everything from food, medicine, perfume, and cosmetics.
 Medicinally, marjoram has anti-inflammatory and anti-microbial properties that aid digestion and fends off flu and infections.

-Good Products For Growing Marjoram:
+Good Products At Amazon For Growing Marjoram:

 - Neem Bliss 100% Cold Pressed Neem Oil